VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_input_devices.md

 So, why don't I use it?

 I have a keyboard tray, and prefer having room on top my desk.
-The Dacty Manuform is too tall.
+The Dactyl Manuform is too tall.
 I wouldn't be able to close the keyboard tray.

 Similarly, ergonomic mice tend to get those ergonomic gains by making the grip vertical.
 That does improve the grip comfort,  and I'm sure if you got used to it, tracking accuracy would be about the same.
 But, for most people this makes the dance from having their hand on their keyboard to on the mouse and back-and-forth more awkward.
 Plus, it will dramatically limit pool of mice you have to pick from, meaning you may need to make trade-offs on other features you care about.
 And, again, for keyboard try users, makes it too tall.